awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-optional-components.md

 1. Choose **Actions**, **Create Volume**\.

-1. In the **Create Volume** dialog box, select the Availability Zone that matches your Windows instance, and then choose **Create**\.
+1. For **Availability Zone**, select the Availability Zone that matches your Windows instance\.
+Choose **Add Tag** and specify **Name** for the tag key and a descriptive name for the tag value\.
+Choose **Create Volume**\.

 1. In the **Volume Successfully Created** message, choose the volume that you just created\.

 1. Choose **Actions**, **Attach Volume**\.

-1. In the **Attach Volume** dialog box, type the instance ID and the name of the device for the attachment, and choose **Attach**\.
+1. Type the instance ID and the name of the device for the attachment, and choose **Attach**\.
 If you need help with the device name, see [Device Naming](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/device_naming.html)\.

 1. Connect to your instance and make the volume available\.
 For more information, see [Making an Amazon EBS volume available for use on Windows](ebs-using-volumes.md)\.
 **Important**
 Do not initialize the volume\.

 1. Open **Control Panel**, **Programs and Features**\.
 Choose **Turn Windows features on or off**\.
 If you are prompted for installation media, specify the EBS volume with the installation media\.

+1. \(Optional\) When you are finished with the installation media, you can detach the volume\.
+After you detach the volume, you can delete it\.
+For more information, see [Detaching an Amazon EBS volume from a Windows instance](ebs-detaching-volume.md) and [Deleting an Amazon EBS volume](ebs-deleting-volume.md)\.

 ## Adding Windows components using the Tools for Windows PowerShell<a name="adding-windows-components-powershell"></a>